 Since a friend asked for advice, I thought I better revive this old post about how to reduce shooting flinch.
 Is this something you’ve ever had an issue with?
 How did you deal with it? ~Mia

 In working with my Little Gal, I have had her practice shooting with her hunting vest on.
 It is a Prois Sherpa vest which is soft and plush.
 It provided a significant amount of shoulder padding.
 Another thing a shooter can do is purchase a butt pad for their rifle.
-It will absorb a great amount of the recoil between the gun stock and the shooter’s shoulder.
+It will absorb much of the recoil between the gun stock and the shooter’s shoulder.

-With the added padding between the rifle and LG’s shoulder, the pain anticipation was reduced.
-The problem was the bad habit of closing her eyes was still there as was the reflex of sitting back from the gun as the trigger was pulled.
+The pain anticipation was reduced with the added padding between the rifle and LG’s shoulder.
+The problem was the bad habit of closing her eyes was still there, as was the reflex of sitting back from the gun as the trigger was pulled.

 We worked on relaxing as well as some of the following:

 - Trigger control – We worked on not pulling or jerking her shots.
-She learned to pull the trigger slow and steady.
+She learned to pull the trigger slowly and steadily.

 - Shot at larger targets – Instead of aiming for a point on a bulls-eye.
 I purchased paper targets that were animal shaped.
-I asked her to try to look and see where the shot was going to hit.
+I asked her to look and see where the shot would hit.

-- Shoot from various positions – I had LG shoot from the shooting bench as well as shooting sticks in order to change her mindset.
+- Shoot from various positions – I had LG shoot from the shooting bench and shooting sticks to change her mindset.

 - Created shooting scenarios – I asked her to rehearse the following, “The elk just walked out.
 He’s broad-side.
 You are going to shoot once.
 Quickly throw the bolt and reload.
-The elk didn’t fall down.
+The elk didn’t fall.
 Quickly acquire your target and shoot again.”
-Rehearsing this scenario not only helped her for real-life hunting situations, but it took her mind off the recoil and her shot grouping was much better.
+Rehearsing this scenario not only helped her for real-life hunting situations but also took her mind off the recoil and her shot grouping was much better.

-With the added confidence of shots that were grouped much better, LG began to realize she could overcome her flinch.
+With the added confidence of shots that were grouped much better, LG realized she could overcome her flinch.
 We also shot a very minimal number of rounds.
-Generally a maximum of six.
+Generally, a maximum of six.
 She never left the range with a sore shoulder.
-We are happy to be working on better groupings instead of evading bad habits.
+We are happy to work on better groupings instead of evading bad habits.

 What techniques do you use to overcome flinch when you are shooting?